• Skip to primary navigation

 Can in a water bath:

-• Canner: Use according to its instructions.
+• Canner: Use it according to its instructions.

-• Store the jars in a dark cool place.
+• Store the jars in a dark, cool place.
 They will keep for at least 6 months and up to 1 year.
 Once you open a jar, keep it refrigerated.

 Notes